emiiliotuosto/forte_2025/details.md

 Title:
 a.
-A Smart contracts-Inspired Coordination Model
+A Coordination Model Inspired by Smart Contracts
 b.
 Automata for smart contracts...and more
 c.
 Playing on Smart Contracts with a Formal Framework
 d.
 A Formal Framework for Data-Aware Coordination of Distributed Components